 - Pain and Suffering: Pain and suffering refer to the physical pain and emotional suffering the accident caused you.
 These are non-economic damages, and the insurer or court has various methods for calculating what you deserve.

-What Is the Statute of Limitations for Ohio Dog Bite Claims?
+What Is the Statute of Limitations for Columbus Dog Bite Claims?

-You don’t have forever to file a dog bite claim in Ohio.
+You don’t have forever to file a dog bite claim in Columbus.
 Instead, the statute of limitations has a definite time frame for filing your lawsuit.
 There’s no specific statute of limitations for dog bite suits in Ohio.
 Instead, it’s the general Ohio personal injury statute that applies here.
-So, you have two years to file your dog bite claim in Ohio.
+So, you have two years to file your dog bite claim in Columbus or neighboring cities.

 Your time starts to count from the day the dog bites you.
 If you institute a late claim, the courts would most likely deny you access.
-Therefore, it’s best to contact a Columbus dog bite law firm early.
+Therefore, contacting a Columbus personal injury lawyer early gives you a better chance of winning your claim.
 This is because they can ensure you start the legal process early.

-Columbus, Ohio Dog Bite Lawyers Can Help You!
+Our Columbus Dog Bite Lawyers May Be Able to Help You!

 In 2017, Ohio had the highest number of dog bite fatalities.
 Therefore, bite attacks are pretty severe in the state.
-So, have you been bitten by a dog in Columbus, Ohio?
+So, have you been bitten by a dog in Columbus?
 If you have, then you can file a legal claim against the dog owner.
-In addition, you recover compensation from the fault party.
+In addition, you may recover compensation from the fault party.

-However, you’ll need the best Columbus dog bite attorneys.
-At Babin Law, our legal team has extensive experience in winning bite injury claims.
-So, we can get you the maximum compensation for your injuries.
-It’ll thus be best to call our law firm for legal assistance.
+However, having a team of experienced Columbus dog bite attorneys may be a good option for you.
+At Babin Law, LLC, our legal team has extensive experience in winning bite injury claims.
+So if we’re able to take on your case, we will try to get you the maximum compensation for your injuries.
+Contact our law firm to see if you’re eligible for legal assistance.